braden-w/David-and-Helen-in-China-Textbook/README.md

 ## Get Started

+You can access the textbook [here](https://github.com/braden-w/David-and-Helen-in-China-Textbook/blob/main/David%20and%20Helen%20in%20China%20(Full%20Textbook).pdf).

 This is an upload of Part 1 of David in Helen in China, used in Yale's Intermediate Chinese, since the textbook is out of print.
-You can access it [here](https://github.com/braden-w/David-and-Helen-in-China-Textbook/blob/main/David%20and%20Helen%20in%20China%20(Full%20Textbook).pdf).

 ## Online Description